itsalirahimi/ground_truth_generation/README.md

 [//]:# "TODO: The marker ID poses should be written in a <params-file> inside the <save-dir>"

 2. Give the *telloGTGeneration.py* script an address to save the output (<save-dir>), and the address of drone camera calibration file.
+These are two parameters `saveAddress, calibFile` in the constructor of the class `ArucoBasedDroneGroundTruthGeneration`.

+3. Set the <save-dir> in `plotOdom.py` (The variable: `saveDir`).

 [//]:# "TODO: The address to save the output must be passed with argparse"